aigarsdz/runoff/README.md

 The resulting JSON file contains an array of objects with 3 keys: `date`, `user` and `message`.
 Each object represents a single chat record.

 ## What else?

-Things to do in the future versions:

-- Parse all of XML specific things in the message.
-- Output how many files have been exported.

 If you have something to say about this gem or anything else, you can find me on Twitter as [@aigarsdz](http://twitter.com/aigarsdz "@aigarsdz").